-As they should, all employees should receive supervisory, management and leadership training–if only to know their functions.
-Often the training is job related or of a more general nature.
+As they should, all employees should receive supervisory, management, and leadership training–if only to know their functions.
+Often the training is job-related or of a more general nature.
 The training helped this young man know the differences and decide his own fate.
 This article represents a positive view from a person in government who received such training and received a promotion for being exemplary but the move didn’t work.
-My side of the tale is a little more cautionary as you might expect–my being older and wiser.
+My side of the tale is a little more cautionary than you might expect–my being older and wiser.
 Just kidding.

-Here’s the tale: A colleague of mine on Gov Loop wrote an interesting blog about demoting about himself to get what he truly wanted–when his promotion didn’t “agree” with him, Demoting Yourself–It Can Be a Good Thing.
-On his actions, I so glad it worked out well for him.
+Here’s the tale: A colleague of mine on Gov Loop wrote an interesting blog about demoting himself to get what he truly wanted–when his promotion didn’t “agree” with him, Demoting Yourself–It Can Be a Good Thing.
+His actions, I am so glad it worked out well for him.
 My first thought!
 What good managers you have!
 On second thought: this doesn’t always turn out this well for everyone.
 He did the homework:

-- Know yourself (you work ethic, your work style, what makes you tick)
+- Know yourself (your work ethic, your work style, what makes you tick)

-- You’ve got to be happy with what you’re doing…if you’re not happy with what you do, it will be drain on both you and everyone else around you…or those that you manage.
-That’s worse then trying to stick it out.
+- You’ve got to be happy with what you’re doing…if you’re not happy with what you do, it will be a drain on both you and everyone else around you…or those that you manage.
+That’s worse than trying to stick it out.

 - Be honest with your managers.
 That might be hard for some to do, but the job of a manager is to help their people excel.
 If your manager is truly a good manager, they’ll find a way to do that.

 - Admit when you’re wrong.
 I’ve never backed down from a professional challenge.
 I did this time around.
 Admitting that wasn’t easy to do, but it was necessary.

 - Admitting you were wrong is =! fail (for you non-coders, =! means “not equal to”).”